MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/lrs-migration.md

 ### Crestron hardware Trade-in program

-Crestron will provide an upgrade to the [Crestron SR system](https://www.crestron.com/en-us/products/featured-solutions/crestron-sr) or equivalent for all Non-Crestron Lync Room System customers.
+Crestron will provide an upgrade to the [Crestron SR system](https://www.crestron.com/en-us/products/featured-solutions/crestron-sr) or equivalent for all Non-Crestron Lync Room System customers (e.g Smart or Polycom LRS).
 See details of this program [here](https://support.crestron.com/app/answers/answer_view/a_id/1000220) or <!-- For details, -->[email](mailto:lrsupgrade@crestron.com) Crestron LRS support.

 ### Crestron RL2 upgrade to SRS v2